kalaiselvan369/iOS/SwiftCheatsheet.md

     }
 }

-// reason to adapte protocol is All birds cannot fly.
+// reason to adapt protocol is All birds cannot fly.
 Example Penguin is bird that cannot fly.
 // therefore we cannot add fly function in the Bird class.
-If we do say all the birds like eage,
+If we do say all the birds like
-// penguin which are inheriting from the bird class will inherit those characteristics also.
+// eagle, penguin which are inheriting from the bird class will inherit those characteristics also.

 // hence by defining the protocol we will add fly function only to the respective classes